Regina-Bass/MarkovifyMachineLearning-Python/README.md

 Your Project
 ------------
-Click `Show` above and it will launch the app in a new browser tab.
+Glitch: Click `Show` above and it will launch the app in a new browser tab.
 It starts by running the `main.py` program.

-### ← README.md

-That's this file!
+GitHub: download or clone

 ### ← twitter_scraper_fetcher.py